CamK06/Discord-IRC-Sharp/README.md

-# Discord-IRC-Sharp
+# Shitcord-IRC-Sharp

-Discord-IRC-Sharp is a simple IRC bridge for Discord written in C#, intended to replace similar node.js bridges because they're buggy and are written in JavaScript
+Shitcord-IRC-Sharp is a simple IRC bridge for Shitcord written in C#, intended to replace similar node.js bridges because they're buggy and are written in JavaScript (not nearly as buggy as Shitcord itself though, their devs are completely incompetent)

 ## Features
 * Customizable message formatting
 * Support for bridging multiple channels
 * Support for sending messages with webhooks
-* Webhooks inherit the avatar of Discord accounts under the same username as IRC
+* Webhooks inherit the avatar of Shitcord accounts under the same username as IRC
-* Discord usernames are (optionally) coloured on the IRC side
+* Shitcord usernames are (optionally) coloured on the IRC side

 ## Usage
 After you build the source as described below, run the program for the first time either with `dotnet` or by running the executable directly.
 A basic configuration file will be generated in `config.json`.
-Add your IRC server info, Discord token, the ID of your Discord server and the channels to bridge.
+Add your IRC server info, Shitcord token, the ID of your Shitcord server and the channels to bridge.

 Channels are formatted as follows: